sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/identity-service-active-sessions.md

 - **Cancel Session** will forcibly terminate the account's current session.
 This will not prevent the account from performing a new login operation.
 - **Cancel all Sessions for Account** similarly to *Cancel Session* will terminate all sessions of the given account.

-When selecting one or more sessions, then the *Cancel Session* operation is available from a bulk operation with the related button in the right upper corner of the sub-view.
+When selecting one or more sessions, then the *Cancel Session* operation is available from a bulk operation with the related button in the upper-right corner of the sub-view.

 ## References